Randee Heller: Film career

-After leaving Soap, the actress gained the role of Lucille LaRusso, mother of Daniel LaRusso (Ralph Macchio), in the Karate Kid movie series, appearing in the first and, as a cameo, third installments, to positive notices from critics.
+After leaving Soap, Heller gained the role of Lucille LaRusso, the mother of Daniel LaRusso (Ralph Macchio), in the Karate Kid movie series, appearing in the first and, as a cameo, third installments, to positive notices from critics.
 Reviewer Gene Siskel of the Chicago Tribune noted her absence from the second film, "Heller's honest portrayal of a single parent trying to raise an adolescent was one of the genuine pleasures of the original film."
 Ralph Macchio also "argued for her [inclusion].
 Those scenes with her were some of my favorites in the original – they had some real emotion – and I honestly don't know why she isn't there."
 Heller was also the voice that says "Hey Rock, you're a bum" in the first Rocky movie.

 Other films include Fast Break (1979), Bulworth (1998), Monster-in-Law (2005), and Crazylove (2005).